 Assessing the current tax operating model and designing and implementing future state transformation objectives are essential steps.

 Resource constraints often pose significant hurdles for tax functions.
-The use of the right tools can alleviate these challenges, enhancing the work environment and fostering an innovative, agile team.
-As the tax landscape evolves, businesses are shifting towards comprehensive corporate responsibility, integrating tax strategies with sustainability goals.
-The new tax professionals will be key strategic advisors in this transition, leveraging cutting-edge technologies such as AI to gain substantial benefits.
+The right tools can help overcome these challenges, fostering an agile, innovative team environment.
+As tax evolves, businesses are aligning strategies with broader sustainability goals — and tomorrow’s tax professionals will be strategic advisors in this shift.

 When procuring tax technology, evaluate your existing enterprise platforms.
 Align your tax function with the scope and timing of ongoing and future transformations and other enterprise investments.
 Leveraging low-code automation and existing enterprise platforms for tax purposes is gaining traction.
 Assess whether your current software can be enhanced or modified, or if your business holds technology licenses that the tax team can use.